dolthub/doltgresql/README.md

 8. View the log
 9. Continue with [Dolt Getting Started](https://docs.dolthub.com/introduction/getting-started/database#insert-some-data)

-# Configuration
+# Building From Source

-Is here any?
-Daylon should fill this out.
+Due to the rapid pace of development at this early stage, building from source will guarantee that you're always working with the latest improvement and features.

+1. Clone the repository to your local drive
+2. Run `./postgres/parser/build.sh` to generate the parser
+3. Run `go build .` in the root directory

 # Limitations

 * No Git-style CLI for version control, only a SQL interface.
-* Can't push to DoltHub or DoltLab, only custom remotes
+* Can't push to DoltHub or DoltLab, only custom remotes.
-* Limited support of Postgres-specific types.
+* Limited support of Postgres-specific types and functions.
+* No Postgres system tables.
+* No authentication or users.
-* No information schema support
+* Database and schema models are merged.
+* Limited support for SSL connections (non-verified connections only).
-* No users and grants
+* No GSSAPI support.

 # Performance